Dylan-Ranger/sanitise/README.md

 - Using your terminal, cd into the main directory.
 - Run `docker compose build` and wait for the images to finish building.
 - Run `docker compose up` and wait for the containers to start.
-- The UI application should be available in your browser at [This link](http://localhost:3000/).
+- The UI application should be available in your browser via [this link](http://localhost:3000/).

 ### If not using docker (The path less travelled)